Foot & Ankle Injury Treatment

 For larger blisters or those which are causing problems, it may be necessary to pop them.
 Popping blisters should be done with caution, following these guidelines.

-- Make a small hole at the edge with a sterilized pin or needle, particularly if the blister is on a weight bearing surface.
-A pin can be sterilized by passing it through a flame.
+- Make a small hole at the edge with a sterilized pin or needle, particularly if the blister is on a weight-bearing surface.

 - Drain the fluid but leave as much of the skin as possible covering the wound.
 This is an important protective layer for the underlying skin and will help to prevent infected blisters.